ZackWilde27/Z3dPy/README.md

 Export your mesh as an OBJ file, with no extra information.
 Make sure to triangulate.
 <br>
-The forward axis is +Z, and up axis is -Y
+Up axis is -Y, and Forward axis is -Z. In this case I wanted the mesh to face the camera

 ![image](https://user-images.githubusercontent.com/115175938/235002154-62bb03ad-13f3-4084-b410-aa0074553865.png)